shanexuu/fintech-savr-app/README.md

 Savr is a cutting-edge fintech mobile application designed to revolutionize personal finance management.
 By combining advanced technology with user-centric design, Savr empowers individuals to take control of their finances effortlessly.
 Users can connect their bank accounts, track real-time transactions, set budgets, and monitor their spending—all in one intuitive and visually appealing platform.

-Whether you're trying to save for a specific goal, manage daily expenses, or gain deeper insights into your financial habits, Savr is the perfect companion to help you achieve financial freedom.

 ---